 Whether your director is a lawyer or a lumberjack, the same basic things are now expected of all directors.

 Before January 13, 2018, an incorporated nonprofit could only do what the OCA, its letters patent, and its bylaws said it could do.
 Now, an incorporated nonprofit can do everything an individual can do unless the law, its articles or its bylaws say it cannot.
 In all cases, nonprofits should only do things that help achieve the goals listed in its letters patent.

 What happens when the OCA conflicts with other laws…

 If the OCA conflicts with other laws, for example, charity law, then those other laws should be followed.

 Bill 154 contains a number of important changes to the ONCA that nonprofits and charity lawyers requested.
-You do not need to worry about them now, since these changes will not take effect until the ONCA takes effect at the earliest.
+Since Bill 154’s changes to the ONCA will not take effect until the ONCA takes effect, you do not need to worry about them now.

 Here are some highlights:

 - The sections giving non-voting members certain important voting rights will be delayed to at least 3 years after the ONCA takes effect.